freelawproject/doctor/README.md

 The goal of this microservice is to isolate out these tools to let Courtlistener (a django site) be streamlined and easier to maintain.
-This service is setup to run with NGINX and gunicorn with a series of endpoints that accept JSON, files, and parameters to transform Audio, Documents as well as extract, modify and replace metadat, text and other data.
+This service is setup to run with NGINX and gunicorn with a series of endpoints that accept JSON, files, and parameters to transform Audio, Documents as well as extract, modify and replace metadata, text and other data.

 In general, CL houses documents scraped and collected from hundreds of sources and these documents take many varied formats and versions.